KrzysztofBalejko/birthday_app/README.md

 ![UI](images/b1.png)

-2. If today was a birthday day, wishes are displayed
+2. If today was your birthday, wishes are displayed

 ![Birthday wishes](images/b2.png)